500poundbear/AmazingTetrisAI/README.md

+# Branches

+1) Single threaded - master branch

+2) Multi threaded - parallel branch

-# How to run on HPC.
+# How to run on HPC

 1) Change the job1_script.txt file (change to your NUSID
 2) ssh into HPC (we used atlas7)